Kal Segrist: Professional career

 In a two-season career, Segrist was a .125 hitter (4-for-32) with four runs and one RBI in 20 games.
 He did not hit for any extra bases.
 In 17 infield appearances, he played at second base (12), third base (4) and first base (1), and posted a collective .977 fielding percentage (one error in 43 chances).

 Trade

 Before the 1955 season, in the largest transaction in major league history, the Yankees sent Segrist along with Harry Byrd, Don Leppert, Jim McDonald, Bill Miller, Willy Miranda, Hal Smith, Gus Triandos, Gene Woodling, and Ted Del Guercio to Baltimore in exchange for Mike Blyzka, Jim Fridley, Billy Hunter, Darrell Johnson, Dick Kryhoski, Don Larsen and Bob Turley.

 Coaching career

-Segrist was an assistant coach for the Texas Tech Red Raiders under Berl Huffman from 1965–1967.
+Segrist was an assistant coach for the Texas Tech Red Raiders under Berl Huffman from 1965 to 1967.
 He replaced Huffman as head baseball coach from 1968 to 1983.